Musab-Nazir/HomesForGnomes/README.md

-# Homes for Gnomes - A Real Estate Website
+# Homes for Gnomes
+A Real Estate Website made for a Web Development class using a postgresql backend.
+The site uses Bootstrap for the front end with a bit of JQuery.
+Features of the site include login and registration for Agents and Clients.
+Listing creation and search functionality is also included depeding on the account level.
+THe site uses cookies for some of the search functionality and for remembering login information.
 ## Built With

 * [PHP](http://www.php.net/) - Version 5.6 used